DJSiddharthVader/Simulations-02712-Project/Eldar_Notes.md

 # Notes on Eldar 2011

 ## Assumptions:
-- Very basic assumption is that QS directlty controls the levels the publilc good production
+- Very basic assumption is that QS directly controls the levels the public good production
 - Signal production is constitutive and quorum response is density dependent function of signal-bound receptor
 - QS system is composed of 3 genes encoding signaling molecule (S), receptor molecule (R), and public good product
 - The public good is a secreted enzyme whose product is a usable nutrient